MariemaHB/Books-scraping-and-classification/README.md

-# Web-scraping
+# Books scraping and classification
 Scraped books online using python libraries. \
-Trained logistic regression, random forest and SVM models on the data scraped to classify books. \
+Trained logistic regression, random forest and SVM models on the data scraped to guess a book's category. \
 Displayed the results via streamlit.